 estimated $ cost of dementia in the U.S

 Dementia is an umbrella term for a range of diseases and conditions that damage the brain and change the way it works.
 There’s still no cure or guaranteed treatment, but scientists have identified risk factors that you can address through lifestyle choices.
 Let us help you stay sharp, safe, comfortable, independent, and connected with your family and friends.
-The rewards will be great—a healthier brain and body.
+You can reduce memory loss and enjoy the rewards of a healthier brain and body.

 Hamid Reza Sagha, M.D.

 Videos for you: a 360 Degree View of Dementia

 With your personalized Dementia Action Plan, you will be changing the lifestyle factors that are putting you at risk for dementia.
 It’s a journey with many steps, but you get to choose each step and the speed at which you take them.
 Our videos will help you get started.